yousefelassal/quote-cron/README.md

 > Our greatness lies not so much in being able to remake the world as being able to remake ourselves.

 > I have often regretted my speech, never my silence.

+> No act of kindness, no matter how small, is ever wasted.